Efficiently Guiding Imitation Learning Agents with Human Gaze: Related Work

 \subsection{Utilizing Gaze for Learning}

-Prior studies have shown that human fovea move to the correct place at the right time to extract task-relevant information, making visual attention a feature selection mechanism for humans \cite{rothkopf2007task}.
+Prior studies have shown that human fovea moves to the correct place at the right time to extract task-relevant information, making visual attention a feature selection mechanism for humans \cite{rothkopf2007task,hayhoe2005eye}.
+Human gaze information can be used in many ways to help AI agents learn a variety of tasks~\cite{zhang2020human}.
 Novice human learners can benefit from observing experts' gaze \cite{vine2012cheating} for learning complex surgical skills.
-Yamani et al. \shortcite{yamani2017following} showed that viewing the expert gaze videos can improve the hazard anticipation ability of novice drivers.
-Saran et al. \shortcite{saran2019understanding} showed the advantage of incorporating a human demonstrator's gaze for learning robotics manipulation tasks.
-Penkov et al. \shortcite{penkov2017physical} learn the mapping between abstract plan symbols and their physical instances in the environment using eye gaze.
-Gaze has been exploited in prior imitation learning approaches for autonomous driving \cite{chen2019gaze,xia2019periphery} and Atari Games \cite{zhang2018agil}, but to the best of our knowledge, our work is the first attempt to incorporate gaze in a deep IRL algorithm.
+Yamani et al. \cite{yamani2017following} showed that viewing expert gaze videos can improve the hazard anticipation ability of novice drivers.
+Saran et al. \citep{saran2019understanding, saran2018human} showed the advantage of incorporating a human demonstrator's gaze for learning robotics manipulation tasks.
+Penkov et al. \cite{penkov2017physical} learn the mapping between abstract task plan symbols and their physical instances in the environment using eye gaze.
+Gaze has been exploited in prior imitation learning approaches for autonomous driving \cite{chen2019gaze,xia2019periphery} and Atari Games \cite{zhang2018agil}, but to the best of our knowledge, our work is the first attempt to incorporate gaze in a deep IRL algorithm (T-REX).

+A common method of incorporating human attention is to simply use the gaze map as an additional image-like input \cite{liu2019gaze} or predict the gaze heatmap and further use high-resolution parts of the image to improve learning \cite{zhang2018agil,xia2019periphery}. \citet{zhang2018agil} show improved learning on Atari games for imitation learning (AGIL) but use predicted heatmaps corresponding to demonstration states as part of the input to a BC network.
+In comparison, CGL does not require any additional learnable parameters and can augment any existing imitation learning architecture.
+We compare the performance of CGL with BC against AGIL in our experiments.